OsmanKAYI/vue3/form/README.md

 import { createApp } from 'vue'
 import { createPinia } from 'pinia'

+// Vuetify
+import 'vuetify/styles'
+import { createVuetify } from 'vuetify'
+import * as components from 'vuetify/components'
+import * as directives from 'vuetify/directives'

+const vuetify = createVuetify({
+  components,
+  directives
+})

 import App from './App.vue'
 import router from './router'

 const app = createApp(App)

 app.use(createPinia())
+app.use(vuetify)
 app.use(router)

 app.mount('#app')

 ```

 ## Build the Project